henryhxu/CSCI4430-ESTR4120/README.md

 \*: To encourage tutorial participation, quiz will be conducted at the tutorials randomly.
 We will randomly pick 5 tutorials and perform a quiz at the end of the tutorial.
 Each quiz is worth one mark.

-### ESTR students
-ESTR 4120 follows the same format as CSCI 4430, but with an additional project to be presented in the second half of the semester.
-The exams and quizzes will be the same as CSCI 4430.

-Projects details ~~will be announced in a later time~~ can be found on [this page](project.md).

 ## Schedules
 <!--  Click on the topic to access the slides, and on the date to view the recording. -->